NeotropicSAS/kuwaiba-docs/tutorials/src/dev/how-to-create-a-new-module/README.md

 Since Kuwaiba's data model is dynamic, the system allows you to create any object you need to manage your inventory, providing high flexibility and customization in its administration.

-In Kuwaiba there are two types of Classes to create inventory objects:
+In **Kuwaiba** there are two types of Classes to create inventory objects:

 - `BusinessObject`: It's a class that is used to map the inventory objects.
 - `BusinessObjectLight`: It's the super class of Business Object.

-BusinessObjectLight allows you to manage objects with the essential attributes of an entity in the database, such as ID, name, and class type.
-On the other hand, BusinessObject also includes these basic attributes and allows you to create objects with additional attributes, such as the creation date.
+`BusinessObjectLight` allows you to manage objects with the essential attributes of an entity in the database, such as ID, name, and class type.
+On the other hand, `BusinessObject` also includes these basic attributes and allows you to create objects with additional attributes, such as the creation date.

-For the following implementation, we will use BusinessObjectLight to display the houses registered in the inventory, along with their basic attributes: id, name, and className.
+For the implementation of the example, we will use `BusinessObjectLight` to display the houses registered in the inventory, along with their basic attributes: id, name, and className.
+But first, we must understand some other concepts, which will be explained later.

 ### Entity Manager Interfaces

-They are interfaces that define primitives.
-Kuwaiba has three types of Entity Manager:
+They are interfaces that define fundamental operations and interactions with different aspects of the system.
+In **Kuwaiba**, there are three types of **Entity Managers**, each serving a distinct purpose:

 - `MetadataEntityManager`:Responsible for data model manipulation.
 - `BusinessEntityManager`: Used to manipulate inventory objects, including adding, removing, updating, and retrieving items from the inventory.